phaistos-networks/TANK/tank_protocol.md

 			partition
 			{
 				partitionid:u16 		Partition ID
-				errorOrFlags: u8 		Error or flags(0 means no error or any special flags are set)
+				errorOrFlags:u8 		Error or flags(0 means no error or any special flags are set)

 				if (errorOrFlags == 0xff)
 				{
- 					the specified partition is unknown
+ 					//the specified partition is unknown
-					and following fields are not encoded in this response/topic/partition }
+					//and following fields are not encoded in this response/topic/partition }

 				if (errorOrFlags != 0xfe)